alnbvy/alnbvy/README.md

 ### About Me

-I am an AWS certified machine learning engineer with a Ph.D. in mechanical engineering.
-I possess proven technical skills and an academic background in computational fluid dynamics, heat transfer, statistics, numerical simulation, programming, and high-performance computing.
+I am an AWS-certified machine learning engineer with a Ph.D. from Arizona State University.
+My professional journey has been marked by a continuous drive for learning and a passion for leveraging data to solve complex problems.
+I excel in building and productionalizing machine learning models, developing robust data pipelines, and driving impactful business decisions.

-I am also a data science and deep learning enthusiast.
-I have applied many deep/machine learning approaches in my research about computational physics, fluid dynamics, nanoscience, energy transfer, and several other disciplines, publishing them in various prestigious journals.
-Thus, I have a deep understanding of both engineering approaches and data-driven methods, like machine learning, as my research incorporates them to solve real-world problems.
+Throughout my work, I’ve never stopped learning to better myself.
+I get involved and genuinely care about the short and long-term success of my team, customer, and product portfolio.
+It is this positive attitude and drive, along with great mentors, that have propelled my success in my career and will continue in the future.

 - 📘 Check out my research papers: